arielsalminen/Remote-Preview/README.md

 ## TODO

+* Get rid of jQuery dependency
+* Make a proper site for Remote Preview
 * Make a browser extension for easier usage
-* Make it possible to remotely scroll the page up/down.
+* Make it possible to remotely scroll the page up/down
+* Make it possible to remotely jump to any CSS selector
 * Fix some issues

 ## License